 Fortunately, flood detection systems are now available.
 These use sensors to tell you when a flood is imminent so you can react quickly.
 Most systems link to your smart home or business security system, allowing you to monitor your floor risk remotely.

 Improve The Grading And Drainage Around Your Property

 Increasing the slope away from your home’s foundations can improve water run-off, preventing basement and first-floor ingress.
-And adding drainage to areas at risk of pooling water improves water removal efficiency and prevents overspills from causing damage.
+Adding drainage to areas at risk of pooling water improves water removal efficiency and prevents overspills from causing water damage.